lhy11009/usrbin/readme.md

 This is the togo command for syncing the project directory between the workstation and local machines.

     Usr_server sync ucd TwoDSubduction all 1

+Flag 2 will also exclude the outputs but include the folder img This is command to use when working on a windows machine, to sync all the figures produced on the server.

+    Usr_server sync ucd TwoDSubduction {case_name} 2